hanc00l/GoPurple/README.md

 This project is a simple collection of various shell code injection techniques, aiming to streamline the process of endpoint detection evaluation, beside challenging myself to get into Golang world.

+# *Update

+1 - Payload encrypted by AES(ECB128bit) and Key provided by Client

+2 - Add PayloadServer for client

+3 - Change HTTP request method to "POST"

 # Installation